SDN Logo

 What impressed you negatively?

-Applicants commonly expressed concerns about disinterested interviewers, lack of individual attention due to large class size, overemphasis on rankings, inadequate interview organization, and unenthusiastic students.
-Suggestions included improving interviewer engagement, providing more structured Q&A sessions, and enhancing the overall enthusiasm of the student body to create a more positive impression.
+Applicants commonly expressed concerns about disinterested interviewers, lack of organization during Q&A sessions, competitive vibe, lack of individual attention due to large class size, rushed tours, emphasis on rankings, and unenthusiastic students.
+Suggestions included improving interviewer engagement, better organization during interviews and tours, emphasizing individual attention, and fostering a more welcoming and enthusiastic environment for prospective students.

 What did you wish you had known ahead of time?